sangstar/quantizer/README.md

 `ad_model` wraps over your model, quantizes it, and then keeps note of which original layers contributes the most to perplexity and keeps those.
-When resources free up, it swaps the quantized layer with the higher-precision one, and swaps back to the quantized layer when resources are low.
+When resources free up, it swaps quantized layers with the higher-precision ones, and swaps back to the quantized layers when resources are low.

 ## Installation